Symfony tutorial for beginners

 Hey there.

 In this tutorial, you will learn how to create a basic Symfony application.
 When you finish this tutorial, you will know how to create a simple CRUD application.
-And you will get familiar with controllers, templates, entities, routes, etc. And you will be ready to start working on more advanced topics.
+And you will get familiar with controllers, templates, entities, routes, and so on.

 Requirements